-The fact that Mono County has a resident population of 14,625 persons and a private land base of only 6% of its total area severely limits the availability of funding for improvements to its transportation system.
+The fact that Mono County has a resident population of 14,202 persons according to Census 2010 and a private land base of only 6% of its total area severely limits the availability of funding for improvements to its transportation system.
 State redistribution of gas tax revenues and other transportation funds is based primarily on the resident population of each county and length of road system.
 Factors such as origination point of funds, traffic volumes, recreational benefits, travel alternatives, and need are given little weight in the State distribution formula.
 Mono County with its small resident population does not qualify for sufficient funding to address the impacts of the large tourist traffic volumes experienced in the county.

-CHAPTER 7: GLOSSARY
+CHAPTER 8: GLOSSARY